mwangigikonyo/codecamp/aptitude/2025-02-19-index/index.md

 ---

 # Aptitude Challenge for Commercial Software Engineers
-This is in no way a mandatory read.
-The suggestions herin are purely suggestive and you can add, modify as you so wish.
+This is in no way a mandatory course.
+The suggestions herin are purely suggestive and you can add, modify as you so try out these mindsets.

 However, I believe there's some value that you can derive that can challenge you and encourage you in your work.